Singapore Visa for Indian Nationals and other Level 1 Countries Explained in Brief

 How to Get a Singapore Visa for Indians?

-All Indian (except Indian nationals holding official and diplomatic passports are exempted from the entry visa requirement) are required to apply for a visa to enter Singapore.
+All Indians (except Indian nationals holding official and diplomatic passports) need to apply for a visa to enter Singapore.

 Here are a few simple but very important steps: